 Bacon and Bell Peppers

-- Cook the Bell Peppers - Next, add the bell peppers to the pan and cook them in the bacon grease until tender.
-The bell peppers will be loaded with flavor from all of the bacon fat!
-Then remove the peppers from the pan and place them in a bowl to cool.
-Reserve the bacon and the peppers to be added to the flour once you start to make the biscuits.
+- Cook bell peppers and chop bacon - In the same pan, add the bell peppers and cook them in the bacon grease until soft and tender, about 5-7 minutes.
+Remove from the pan and place in a bowl to cool.
+As the peppers cool, chop the crisp bacon into small bits.
+Set the bacon and the peppers aside to be added to the flour in the following steps.
+(Photo 3 and 4)

 Homemade Biscuits

-- Cool the biscuits then enjoy - Once baked, transfer the shortcakes onto a cooling rack to cool before serving.
+- Once baked, transfer the biscuits onto a cooling rack to cool.
+(Photo 23 and 24)

 Baking Tips